-Breaking Stalin’s Nose by Eugene Velchin is a lighthearted look at a serious time in Russian history.
-From the other books I reviewed this week about Pakistan child slavery and the Sudanese civil war, I have had a heavy week for reviewing difficult subjects.
+Breaking Stalin’s Nose by Eugene Yelchin (Henry Holt Books for Young Readers, 2011) is a lighthearted look at a serious time in Russian history.
+From the other books, I reviewed this week about Pakistan child slavery and the Sudanese civil war, I have had a heavy week reviewing difficult subjects.
 Breaking Stalin’s Nose, on the other hand, is a completely fictional story, but it still rings true.

 Breaking Stalin’s Nose takes place during the Stalin era in Russia, during which time the secret police were told about anybody who was going against Stalinism.
 The main character in the story the narrator is a young boy (Sasha) whose mother was American but is now deceased and whose father works for the police in Russia.
 Sasha is incredibly proud of his father and how his father works for Stalin.
 Sasha cannot wait until he can become a Soviet Young Pioneer the next day in school so he can follow in his father’s steps.

 However, things quickly change from good to bad.
 His father is inextricably arrested.
 Sasha cannot make sense of why his father, a loyal Stalin supporter, has been arrested.
 He wants to continue his life, become a Soviet Young Pioneer, and go back to how things are.
 But things are quite strange, and at school the next day, one thing leads to another.
 Now Sasha himself is under suspicion!